Initiated by: Maarten Vanden Eynde

 Involved: Lotte Arndt, Sammy Baloji, Sven Beckert, Marjolijn Dijkman, Femke Herregraven, Dunja Herzog, Alioum Moussa, Peter Pels, Jean Katambayi, Maarten Vanden Eynde.

-Guest participants/researchers: Christine Chivallon, Helen Elands, Patricia Fara, Karin Lurvinck, Phillippe Mikobi, Wayne Modest.
+Guest participants/researchers: Christine Chivallon, Helen Elands, Wouter Elsen, Patricia Fara, Remy Jungerman, Karin Lurvinck, Phillippe Mikobi, Eric Vanhaute.

-Partners so far: The National Museum, Lubumbashi (CD); Deltaworkers, New Orleans (US); Z33, Museum for art and Architecture, Hasselt (BE); Arts Catalyst (UK)
+Partners so far: The National Museum, Lubumbashi (CD); Deltaworkers, New Orleans (US); Z33, House for Contemporary Art, Hasselt (BE); Arts Catalyst (UK)

 Venues so far: Bozar, Brussels (BE)